Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 4. Activities Involving Sudden Head Movements or Twisting

-Rapid head rotations during sports like skiing, rollerblading, or even certain dance forms can place stress on the cranial portion of the shunt system.
-Sudden jerks may cause displacement or microtrauma around valve sites.
+Rapid head rotations during sports like skiing, rollerblading, or some fast-paced dance or training routines can place stress on the cranial portion of the shunt system.
+Sudden jerks may cause discomfort around the valve or along the tubing track, especially early in recovery.

-Gentle neck movements are generally safe; however, vigorous twisting motions should be avoided until cleared by healthcare professionals after surgery recovery.
+Gentle neck movements are generally better tolerated, but vigorous twisting motions should be approached carefully until a healthcare professional confirms healing is progressing well.

 5. Exposure to Magnetic Fields Without Medical Guidance